July 15-18 (FULL) or October 21-24 (NEW)

 Day 1: Creating Foundations and Floors

 We will introduce students to many types of foundations, including: slab on grade, rubble trench, block, stone, and post.
 During this day, students will learn about laying out a building properly by using batter boards.
 Plus, we’ll work on either pouring (a) concrete footer(s), or installing a floor.

 Day 2: Building Walls

 Students will learn about the distinctions, advantages, and disadvantages of various wooden-framed wall systems, including: timber frame, post and beam, and “stick-framed,” or “stud” (referring to a vertical board, not a male identified person who likes to strut around) walls.
 Additionally, we’ll explore different siding and paneling options.
 During this phase, students will get their eyes and hands all over various systems.
 Then, we’ll work on real, live walls, and learn how to build, erect, side, insulate, and panel them.

 Day 3: More Walls and Planning Roofs

 The morning will begin with a talk on various roof shapes and framing systems.
 We’ll include a discussion of the advantages and disadvantages of various roofing materials.
 Then, students will get to work on a real, live roof.

 Day 4: The Finishing Touches

-We will finish installing the roof and work on filling in the rough openings made on the wall day with windows.
+We will finish installing the roof and work on filling in rough openings made on the wall day with windows.
 Depending on the structures we are building, we may may install a door.
 Plus, depending on how the class has gone, and the needs of the projects, we might even delve into the complex and rewarding world of stairs.

 The priority during this class is not progress on buildings, but rather women truly learning carpentry skills and feeling comfortable

 We put a lot of effort into making sure that there will be building projects at various phases in order for students to learn about the different parts of a building.
 Depending on the comfortable pace of the class, and the whims of the building goddesses (or god, depending on your spiritual leanings), some of the specific projects might change.